4th Annual Duke It Out: A Business Pitch Competition for Ivy Tech Students Sponsored by Duke Energy

 Have you ever had an idea for an innovative product or service that you wished existed?
 Have you ever considered turning that idea into a business?
 If so, the Duke It Out Pitch Competition is for you!
 This competition for Ivy Tech students will help you take the first steps toward starting your own business.
 Students from all academic disciplines are welcome to participate (it is NOT required that students have taken business or entrepreneurship courses) and any type of business idea can be pitched.

-- All participants must be Ivy Tech Bloomington students who are enrolled for the Spring 2017 semester.
+- All participants must be Ivy Tech Bloomington students who are enrolled for the spring semester.